 Share Your Work Early And Often

+You should share your conservation photo story with your audience immediately.
 People are more likely to pay attention if they think it’s new and fresh, so sharing a conservation photo story right after it’s published will help build momentum in the beginning.

-Ensure you end strong by reaching out to individuals following along from the start or new followers interested in reading more about your work.
+However, don’t forget how important it is to finish strong.
+Ensure you end strong by reaching out to individuals who have been following along from the start or new followers interested in reading more about your work.

+The last impression you leave on people can make or break their experience with your conservation photo story.
 The three main aspects of telling a compelling conservation photo story are planning, character and images, and sharing the final story.

-Choose an Enticing Opening Photo
+Choose an Interesting Opening Photo

 The photos I have chosen to display in this article tell the visual photo story of a family of African Black Ducks that live on a pond in the nature reserve.
+The photo story depicts a short and charming narrative showing how the adult parent ducks protect the ducklings who instinctively follow their parents’ movements.

-I hope this photo story will not only entertain the audience but also bring an awareness of the need for and importance of conservation photography in preserving our natural heritage in all its forms.
+By carefully planning and selecting the best visuals, I have crafted a photo story that shows my audience a snippet of ducks’ daily lives and environments.
+I hope this photo story will not only entertain the audience but also raise awareness of the need for and importance of conservation photography in preserving our natural heritage in all its forms.

 When planning a photo story, it’s important to consider who the audience is.